-An open ended question was only provided to the beginning section of the class.
+An open ended question was only provided to the students in cop2510.
 Students shared comments that indicated an appreciation for the instructional methods and an ability to take responsibility for their own learning process and outcomes.
-The open ended question was as follows:
+The open ended question was as follows: "Provide any complementary feedback on how this course's pedagogies have influenced your self-direction in learning".
+Of the eight students in cop2510, six responded and their comments can be found in Table 3 below.